Spotlight On: Finding Your Best Fit Literature Curriculum

 Creating Your Own Literature Curriculum

-If you develop a curriculum specifically for your students, try to keep it broad enough that you can re-use it with future students still.
+If you develop a curriculum specifically for your students, try to keep it broad enough that you can re-use it with future students.
 Here are some tips for creating your own and things you won’t want to forget:

 1. Choose the literature you’d like to use.
 Before you can do anything else, you’ll need to know which piece of literature you’re going to cover.
 Some have blatant or inconspicuous themes you may want to avoid, so choose wisely.